dtr1912/8-Week-SQL-Challenges/README.md

 In this case study - you are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.
 ### A. Enterprise Relationship Diagram

 ### B. Digital Analysis
+Using the available datasets - answer the following questions using a single query for each one:

+Q1.
+How many users are there?
+Q2.
+How many cookies does each user have on average?
+Q3.
+What is the unique number of visits by all users per month?
+Q4.
+What is the number of events for each event type?
+Q5.
+What is the percentage of visits which have a purchase event?
+Q6.
+What is the percentage of visits which view the checkout page but do not have a purchase event?
+Q7.
+What are the top 3 pages by number of views?
+Q8.
+What is the number of views and cart adds for each product category?
+Q9.
+What are the top 3 products by purchases?

 ### C. Product Funnel Analysis
+Using a single SQL query - create a new output table which has the following details:

+- How many times was each product viewed?
+- How many times was each product added to cart?
+- How many times was each product added to a cart but not purchased (abandoned)?
+- How many times was each product purchased?
+Additionally, create another table which further aggregates the data for the above points but this time for each product category instead of individual products.

+Use your 2 new output tables - answer the following questions:

+**Q1.
+Which product had the most views, cart adds and purchases?**
+**Q2.
+Which product was most likely to be abandoned?**
+**Q3.
+Which product had the highest view to purchase percentage?**
+**Q4.
+What is the average conversion rate from view to cart add?**
+**Q5.
+What is the average conversion rate from cart add to purchase?**
 ### D. Campaigns Analysis
+Generate a table that has 1 single row for every unique visit_id record and has the following columns:

+- user_id
+- visit_id
+- visit_start_time: the earliest event_time for each visit
+- page_views: count of page views for each visit
+- cart_adds: count of product cart add events for each visit
+- purchase: 1/0 flag if a purchase event exists for each visit
+- campaign_name: map the visit to a campaign if the visit_start_time falls between the start_date and end_date
+- impression: count of ad impressions for each visit
+- click: count of ad clicks for each visit
+- **(Optional column)** cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number)
+Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasise the most important points from your findings.

+Some ideas you might want to investigate further include:

+- Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event
+- Does clicking on an impression lead to higher purchase rates?
+- What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
+What if we compare them with users who just an impression but do not click
+- What metrics can you use to quantify the success or failure of each campaign compared to eachother?

 ## Case Study #7: Balanced Tree
 ### Introduction